playtocrazy/ecpay-invoice-node/README.md

 ## The differences

-This repository forked from [ECPay/Invoice_Node.js](https://github.com/ECPay/Invoice_Node.js) and using parameters injection instead of XML configuration.
+This repository forked from [ECPay/Invoice_Node.js](https://github.com/ECPay/Invoice_Node.js), but there're two major differences:

+1. Using parameters injection instead of XML configuration.

+2. Transforming the response format from string to JSON.

 ## Install